 Sophia nodded.
 "Thanks.
 I appreciate it."

 "Actually, you know," said Taylor.
-"If you joined the Wards, they'd probably sponsor you into Arcadia."
+"If you joined the Wards, they'd probably sponsor you straight back into Arcadia."

 Sophia stopped and thought about that.

 "…nah," she said at last.
 "If you can hack Winslow, I can hack Winslow."